Sioux Falls Scientists endorse How the Earth Was Made as it covers

 Seismologists get to the bottom of how deep Earth’s continents go

 Analysis of seismic waves finds runny rock layer where landmass ends.
 Earthquake vibrations are revealing just how deep the continents beneath our feet go.
 Researchers analyzed seismic waves from earthquakes that have rocked various regions throughout the world, including the Americas, Antarctica and Africa.
 In almost every place, patterns in these waves indicated a layer of partially melted material between 130 and 190 kilometers underground.
 That boundary marks the bottom of continental plates, argue Saikiran Tharimena, a seismologist at the University of Southampton in England, and colleagues.
 Their finding, reported in the Aug.
 11 Science, may help resolve a longtime debate over the thickness of Earth’s landmasses.
 Estimating continental depth “has been an issue that’s plagued scientists for quite a while,” says Tim Stern, a geophysicist at Victoria University of Wellington in New Zealand, who wasn’t involved in the work.
 Rock fragments belched up by volcanic eruptions suggest that the rigid rock of the continents extends about 175 kilometers underground, where it sits atop slightly runnier material in Earth’s mantle.
-But analyses of earthquake vibrations along Earth’s surface have suggested that continents could run 200 or 300 kilometers deep, very gradually transitioning from cold, hard rock to hotter, gooier material.
+But analysis of earthquake vibrations along Earth’s surface have suggested that continents could run 200 or 300 kilometers deep, very gradually transitioning from cold, hard rock to hotter, gooier material.

 6-7-17 There’s as much water in Earth’s mantle as in all the oceans